The thermal SZ tomography: Introduction

 \citet{Zhang01} proposed to recover the redshift information by cross correlating the tSZ effect with galaxies with at least photo-z information.
 The idea is that galaxies in a given redshift bin should strongly correlate with the tSZ signal from the same redshift bin.
 A key link between the measured cross correlation and the gas pressure auto-correlation that we want to extract is the cross correlation coefficient $r$ between the thermal energy and the galaxy number density.
 Assuming a constant $r$, the time resolved thermal energy distribution can be reconstructed self consistently.
 This SZ tomography technique would be applicable in reality, since SZ surveys often have follow-ups of galaxy surveys.
 For example, the dark energy survey\footnote{http://www.darkenergysurvey.org/} will cover the SPT sky and measure photometric redshifts of $\sim 10^8$ galaxies up to $z=1.3$.
 The lensing tomography also helps to reconstruct the 3D matter distribution, which can also be correlated with the SZ map to make the SZ tomography.

 In the current paper, we reformulate this SZ tomography technique and explore the possibility to improve its robustness.
+In the main text, we will choose the matter distribution reconstructed from weak lensing tomography as the tracer of the large scale structure to investigate the tSZ tomography.
 We no longer approximate $r$ as a constant.
 Rather, we rely on numerical simulations to quantify its scale and redshift dependence.
 We are able to show that, $r$ is insensitive to gastrophysics such as radiative cooling and supernova (SN) feedback.
-Namely, $r$ calculated from adiabatic hydrodynamic simulations should be sufficiently accurate, even with the presence of radiative cooling and SN feedback.
+Namely, $r$ calculated from adiabatic hydrodynamic simulations should be sufficiently accurate for the purpose of the tSZ tomography, even with the presence of radiative cooling and SN feedback.
 We are then able to take this $r$ as input to perform the SZ tomography.
+In the appendix \ref{app:galaxy}, we will investigate the feasibility to perform the tSZ tomography by cross correlating with galaxy distribution.

 The paper is organized as follows.
 In \S \ref{sec:tomography}, we introduce the tSZ effect and explain the SZ tomography technique.
-We then analyze our high precision hydrodynamic simulations to quantify the dependence of various SZ statistics on the extra gastrophysics in \S \ref{sec:simulation}.
+We then test its feasibility against our high precision hydrodynamic simulations (\S \ref{sec:simulation}).
+We also quantify the dependence of various tSZ statistics on the extra gastrophysics.
 Although most quantities are sensitive to these gastrophysical processes, we find that the cross correlation coefficient $r$ only weakly depends on them (\S \ref{subsec:r}).
-This feature allows us to use $r$ calculated from the adiabatic simulations as the input of the SZ tomography, despite the existence of complicated gastrophysics in the real universe.
+This feature allows us to use $r$ calculated from the adiabatic simulations as the input of the tSZ tomography, despite the existence of complicated gastrophysics in the real universe.
 We discuss and make conclusion in \S \ref{sec:discussion}.
+In the appendix, we forecast the accuracy of performing the tSZ tomography with lensing surveys (\S \ref{app:lensing}) and discuss complexities with galaxy redshift surveys (\S \ref{app:galaxy}).